Cell Phone Policy

 - Please check your locker and remove all items before leaving Mullins Library.

 - All lockers will be unlocked and checked by Library staff every Saturday morning prior to opening.
-Any food left in lockers will be discarded while all library materials and personal items will be removed.
+Any food left in lockers will be discarded and all library materials and personal items will be removed.

-- Any personal items removed from lockers will be placed in the Library’s lost and found for 5 days.
+- Any personal items removed from lockers will be placed in the Library’s Lost and Found for 5 days.
 After 5 days, any unclaimed items will be turned over to Central Campus Lost and Found.

 - University Libraries is not responsible for contents stored in lockers.

 The University Libraries media policy allows for photography or filming as long as patrons are not unduly disturbed.

 Questions from the media or about specialized filming or photography should be directed to our Director of Public Relations (see link below).

 Photographs or filming outside the building do not need any special permission, but we ask that you do not block any entrances or emergency exits.